Top 5 4K Webcams 2026 [All Tested]

 #3 Insta360 Link 2 Pro

 Upgraded from the Link 2, the Insta360 Link 2 Pro has significantly improved optics.
 Its main advantages are its sharpness and HDR.
 Unfortunately, without HDR on, it looks pretty meh.
-There’s very minimal background blur on this optically.
+There’s very minimal background blur on this without relying on software effects.

 Specifications